Fantine: Adaptations

 Anne Hathaway as Fantine in the 2012 film adaptation, for which she won the Academy Award for Best Supporting Actress.

 Since the original publication of Les Misérables in 1862, the character of Fantine has been in a large number of adaptations in numerous types of media based on the novel, including books, films, musicals, plays, and games.
 Anne Hathaway won the Academy Award for Best Supporting Actress for portraying Fantine in the 2012 film adaptation of Les Misérables.

+Onstage, the role has been played by many actresses including Samantha Barks, Sierra Boggess, Kerry Ellis, Carrie Hope Fletcher, Ruthie Henshall, Rachelle Ann Go, Melora Hardin, Lucie Jones, Lauren Kennedy, Judy Kuhn, Caissie Levy, Patti LuPone, Andrea McArdle, Melba Moore, Paige O'Hara, Lindsay Heather Pearce, Alice Ripley, Daphne Rubin-Vega, and Lea Salonga.